clarkevansteenderen/ThermalSampleR/README.md

 ![](README_files/figure-gfm/boot_one_plot-1.png)<!-- -->

-Inspecting panel (a), we visualisation the precision of our CTmin estimate for *Catorhintha schaffneri*, whereby precision is measured as the width of a 95% confidence interval.
+Inspecting panel (a), we visualise the precision of our CTmin estimate for *Catorhintha schaffneri*, whereby precision is measured as the width of a 95% confidence interval.
 For example, in the context of CTLs, a CI width of 1 indicates that practitioners can be 95% confident that their CTL estimate is within 1 degree Celsius of the true CTmin value.
 The smaller the CI width, the greater the precision of the CTL estimate.

-In this example, we can see that the 95% confidence interval is estimated to reach a plateau once approximately n = 40 individuals are tested.
-The plateau is in the extrapolated section of the graph indicating that more individuals would need to be tested for the 95% confidence interval to become stable.
-However, at the existing sample size of n = 15, the researchers could be relatively confident that the CTmin estimate they have obtained is accurate to about 1.2 - 1.5 degrees Celsius.
-Researchers will need to decide for themselves what an acceptable degree of uncertainty is for their own datasets.
+In this example, the precision of our CTmin estimate was high and is not predicted to improve substantially by increasing sample size, once approximately n = 20 individuals are tested, as the 95% confidence interval reaches a plateau at n = 20.
+The plateau is in the extrapolation section of the graph indicating that more individuals would need to be tested for the 95% confidence interval to become approximately stable.
+However, at the existing sample size of n = 15, the researchers could be relatively confident that the CTmin estimate they have obtained is precise to within approximately 1.2 - 1.5 degrees Celsius.
+Researchers will need to decide for themselves what an acceptable degree of precision is for their own datasets.

 Inspecting panel (b), we visualise the sampling distribution (i.e. the range of plausible CTmin values) for the taxa under study.
 This